jumbojett/docker-elgg-dev/README.md

    /phpmyadmin for a phpmyadmin installation.
 Check the docker screen for the mysql root password.

-# Environmental Vars
+# Environment Vars

-Setting environmental vars with -e VAR="value" affects the behavior of the installation.
+Setting environment vars with `-e VAR="value"` in the run command affects the behavior of the installation.
-If none are given, defaults are used and output on the screen
+If none are given, defaults are used and output on the screen.

+* `UPDATE_COMPOSER` Should composer packages be updated automatically?
+(Defaults to 1, set to 0 to disable)
 * `MYSQL_USER` The DB username to create
 * `MYSQL_PASS` The DB password to set on the created user
 * `ELGG_DB_HOST` The DB host Elgg will use